-Staff issued formal discovery requesting whether Westar had prepared an estimate of the overall cost to serve its retail customers as during the year 2015 under the IM versus the costs to serve retail customers with company generation.
+Staff issued formal discovery requesting whether Westar had prepared an analysis examining the estimated benefit/savings produced by the SPP IM Consolidated Balancing Authority versus the costs to serve retail customers with Company's generating units and reasonable access to wholesale market.
 In response, Westar provided a modeled cost simulation, which estimates the actual fuel and purchased power to supply native load using Westar-owned generation only.
 The model Westar uses does not consider access to wholesale energy markets.
 Inputs to the model include actual fuel prices, renewables output, and actual load.
 ARR and TCR revenue are then added to the results of the model.
-The results showed that by participating in the IM, Westar reduced costs by an estimated \$34,840,000 in 2015 and \$68,110,000 from inception of the IM in March of 2014.
+The results showed that by participating in the IM, Westar reduced costs by an estimated \$34.3M in 2016 and \$102.4M from inception of the IM in March of 2014.10